magicknight/3D-GAN-denoising/README.md

 ## introduction

-This is a repository for our paper: A repository for paper: A (Un-)Supervised Auto-Denoising for Bone Reconstruction Images The paper is under review.
+This is a repository for our paper: A repository for paper: A (Un-)Supervised Auto-Denoising for Bone Reconstruction Images

+The paper is under review.

 We will release the code once it will be accepted.
+We will keep updating this repository.

+Thank you for your interest!